Milani-K/HTML-CSS/README.md

 * Adding content:
  creating and sharing online content like posts ,photos or videos on websites or any social media platform.

+# Let's Learn CSS

+# What is CSS?

+* CSS is the life and color of HTML,it styles the layouts and elements of HTML and you can use it to position content and change font type and colors.
+* There's a lot you can do with CSS when it comes to styling how your HTML looks.

+# How is CSS structured?

+* CSS is structured by rules and box model
+*
+# What are rules in CSS
+* rules are selectors

+# What are selectors?
+* Selectors are used to select a specific element ,class or Id that you specifically want to style.
+* Selectors have a stucture that is later set as the rule that CSS will apply on HTML according to the selector's rule.
+* Selectors contain properties and properties are assigned to values.

+*